 This novella is perfect for those who want light-hearted paranormal romances, cosy autumn stories, and anyone seeking an escape into a world of magic.
 If you like magical small towns, friends-to-lovers stories, and a bit of spice, this novella will put a smile on your face!

-A big thank you to Boldwood and NetGalley for the ARC in exchange for my honest review.
+Thank you to Macmillan UK Audio and NetGalley for a copy of the audiobook in exchange for my honest review.